These are the commitments I make to every new person that enters our tribe.

-1) Share our vision and how we'll achieve it:
+1) Share (both internally and externally) our vision and how we'll achieve it:

-- Our immediate mission: Make software deployments boring.
-Companies should be able to ship software with speed and confidence.
+- Our immediate mission: Enable Intelligent Deployments (Stage 5 in this chart).
+We help enterprises ship software with speed and confidence.
 Even the best boardroom strategy is meaningless in a software-first world without the ability to continuously deploy software in the background without downtime and errors.
-We inject safety, velocity and intelligence into the software deployment process.
+We inject safety, velocity and intelligence into our customers' software deployment processes.

 2) Hire and retain exceptional talent: We do not compromise on our people.
 We prioritize our people through our actions, not just our words.
 It is my job to surround myself -- and each of you-- with people that are smarter than the people already here.
 We will always work to increase the caliber of our team, and that means not being shy about quickly moving non-performers out of the company.
 We will be transparent about how well each of us is performing so there are no surprises.
 That goes for me just as much as any of you.